Assassination of Qasem Soleimani: Reactions

-Senior officials of the U.S. Department of State compared it to Operation Vengeance in World War II, when American pilots shot down the plane carrying Japanese Admiral Isoroku YamamotoPress conference transcript: "Senior State Department Officials on the Situation in Iraq," Special Briefing, 3 January 2020, Office of the Spokesperson, U.S. Department of State, retrieved 26 September 2021; "SENIOR STATE DEPARTMENT OFFICIAL ONE: ...Secretary Esper... said that Soleimani was developing plans to attack diplomats and service members in Iraq and throughout the region, and so this is a defensive strike. ... * * * QUESTION: The decision to take [Soleimani] out wasn't necessarily a way of removing this... threat that you were talking about in these different countries and these different facilities – but it's a way to mitigate it in the future?...
+Senior officials of the U.S. Department of State compared the assassination to Operation Vengeance in World War II, when American pilots shot down the plane carrying Japanese Admiral Isoroku YamamotoPress conference transcript: "Senior State Department Officials on the Situation in Iraq," Special Briefing, 3 January 2020, Office of the Spokesperson, U.S. Department of State, retrieved 26 September 2021; "SENIOR STATE DEPARTMENT OFFICIAL ONE: ...Secretary Esper... said that Soleimani was developing plans to attack diplomats and service members in Iraq and throughout the region, and so this is a defensive strike. ... * * * QUESTION: The decision to take [Soleimani] out wasn't necessarily a way of removing this... threat that you were talking about in these different countries and these different facilities – but it's a way to mitigate it in the future?...
 SENIOR STATE DEPARTMENT OFFICIAL THREE: It slows it down.
 It makes it less likely.
 It's shooting down Yamamoto in 1942."—a comparison also offered by The New York Times, who said killing Yamamoto was "the last time the United States killed a major military leader in a foreign country".
 Other major media and prominent pundits echoed the comparison.Ian W. Toll: "Before Soleimani, there was Yamamoto.
 But the history is very different."
 12 January 2020, Washington Post, retrieved 26 September 2020; "The U.S. military's targeted killing of...
 Qasem Soleimani... was not unprecedented.
 A famous antecedent occurred during World War II, when U.S. forces targeted a senior Japanese admiral by shooting down his aircraft in the South Pacific.
 Lately the episode has been mentioned amid the debate over justifications of the Soleimani strike..."Lowry, Rich: Where Does Admiral Yamamoto Go to Get His Apology?" in "Politics & Policy," 6 January 2020, National Review, retrieved 26 September 2020; "Before there was Qasem Soleimani, there was Admiral Yamamoto...
 If it was wrong to kill Soleimani, it was wrong to kill Yamamoto — just as barbaric and illegal, just as damnable an 'assassination.'"

-According to the Russian Ministry of Defense, "Russia has offered Iraq their S-400 air defense system to protect their airspace".
-For only the second time since the start of the country's civil war nearly nine years ago, the Russian president, Vladimir Putin, arrived in Syria to meet with its president, Bashar al-Assad, on 7 January.
-In another meeting, in Baghdad, on 6 January, Zhang Tao, the Chinese Ambassador, said to Iraq's caretaker Prime Minister al-Mahdi that "China is keen to increase security and military cooperation in Iraq."
+According to the Russian Ministry of Defense, "Russia has offered Iraq their S-400 air defense system to protect their airspace."
+For only the second time since the start of the country's civil war nearly nine years before, the Russian president, Vladimir Putin, arrived in Syria to meet with its president, Bashar al-Assad, on 7 January.
+In another meeting, in Baghdad, on 6 January, Zhang Tao, the Chinese ambassador, told Iraq's caretaker Prime Minister al-Mahdi that "China is keen to increase security and military cooperation in Iraq."

+In 2023, an AFC Champions League match was cancelled after the Saudi Al-Ittihad Club refused to play due to the presence of busts of Soleimani in the Iranian stadium.